katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :version_added:

-  * The version of Ansible when the module was added.
+  * The version of Assible when the module was added.
   * This is a string, and not a float, for example, ``version_added: '2.1'``

 :author: